EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-testing.md

 - FILL - for inserting text value
 - CLEAR - for clearing text value of input/textarea
 - PRESS - for pressing special keys from the org.openqa.selenium.Keys enum
-- SELECT - for selecting a value in an HTML select input
+- SELECT - for selecting a value in an HTML select and checkbox input

 For building examples table with actions programmatically is possible to use `WebActionBuilder`.